awsug/blog/content/post/know-your-aws-community-day-india-2020-speaker-yogesh-sharma.md

 date = 2020-09-23T19:02:16Z
 description = "Interested to know more about Yogesh Sharma?
-Read on." feature_image = "/images/yogesh.PNG" tags = ["AWS", "AWSCommunityDay2020", "Speaker", "Kinesis", "Fargate", "CFN"] title = "Know Your AWS Community Day India 2020 Speaker -Yogesh Sharma"
+Read on." feature_image = "/images/yogesh.PNG" tags = ["Speaker", "AWS", "AWSCommunityDay2020" , "Kinesis", "Fargate", "CloudFormation"]
+title = "Know Your AWS Community Day India 2020 Speaker - Yogesh Sharma"

 +++
 Yogesh Sharma is currently a Cloud Architect at TCS.
 Yogesh will be presenting a session on "**Intelligent Serverless and Scalable Real-Time Data Pipeline using Kinesis, Fargate, and CFN**" from 10:00 AM - 10:45 AM Track 2 on 16th October 2020 at AWS Community Day India 2020.